ImperialCollegeLondon/sap-quick-audio-demo/README.md

 # sap-quick-audio-demo
+Make and serve a webpage to quickly compare audio files.
+This is really handy when you want to listen to different processing treatments applied an audio file with having to fire up a DAW.

-Make and serve a webpage to compare audio files.
-Uses docker to wrap everything in a standalone container.
-Tested using python 3.
+The core functionality of the generated webpage is provided by the excellent [trackswitch project](https://github.com/audiolabs/trackswitch.js).
+Here we use python to grab all the audio files in a particular folder, create the html and then use docker to wrap everything in a standalone container.
+Tested using python 3 on macOS but should work in other operating systems.

-## Installation
+## Pre-requisites
-Install and run the Docker daemon using [these instructions](https://docs.docker.com/install/) Follow these steps in the terminal
+Install and run the Docker daemon using [these instructions](https://docs.docker.com/install/).

+## Install
+Follow these steps in the terminal

 ```